What is the Dependent Care Advantage Account?

 Leave With Pay

-If you return to the state payroll and have missed a deduction, you may re-enroll by submitting a change in status application within 60 days of your return to the State payroll.
+If you return to the payroll and have missed a deduction, you may re-enroll to restart your deductions by submitting a QLE election within 60 calendar days of your return to work.

-Your total DCAA deductions and employer contribution will be reflected in Box 10 of your W-2.
-You will also need to file IRS Form 2441 to report child and dependent care expenses when you file your Federal Income Tax return.
+When you receive your W-2, your total DCAA contributions and employer contribution will be reflected in Box 10.
+You will need to file IRS Form 2441 when you file your Federal Income Tax Return.

-Please consult your tax preparer, tax attorney, or accountant if you have any questions regarding your filing requirements.
+Please consult your tax preparer, tax attorney, or accountant if you have questions regarding your specific tax situation.

 DCAA FAQs